 Clarification Statements:

-Examples of local environmental conditions could include availability of food, light, space, and water.
+Examples of environmental conditions could include availability of food, light, space, and water.

-Examples of genetic factors could include the genes responsible for size differences in different breeds of dogs, such as Great Danes and Chihuahuas.
+Examples of genetic factors could include the genes responsible for size differences in different breeds of dogs, such as great danes and chihuahuas.

 Examples of environmental factors could include drought decreasing plant growth, fertilizer increasing plant growth, and fish growing larger in large ponds than they do in small ponds.